isasiluispy/sql_conv/README.md

 doing the same tasks in a single threaded application.

 ## Instalation and usage
+The version of the tools presented here are the ones I used and worked.

 - Install [asdf](https://github.com/asdf-vm/asdf)
 - Install erlang -> asdf install erlang 24.2